|Master Plan Project

 - is a policy guide and provides a framework for the physical development of the municipality.
 While the emphasis is on buildings and infrastructure, it does not ignore the important social and economic values of the community.
 The master plan is a method of translating the community's values into specific actions

-- is closely integrated with other municipal planning documents and initiatives, for example the Open Space & Recreation Plan and the Downtown Development Plan.
+- is closely integrated with other municipal planning documents and initiatives, for example in Bedford the plans and reports prepared for Rt.
+101 and Rt.
+3.

 Information and data are gathered from the other prior planning studies, while current views and opinions are being collected through community events where residents are invited to provide inputs.
 Other sources include data provided from state census data, and mapping data provided by one of the consulting teams.
 See the Master Plan Process for more information.